khalid-el-masnaoui/PHP-Notes/REFACTORING-UPGRADING.md

 With incremental improvements, **the system remains operational throughout the process**.
 Changes can be introduced gradually, allowing for course correction as you go.
 Developers gain deeper understanding of business logic while refactoring existing code.

+#### 2.Consider the importance of business

+From the perspective of developers themselves, business knowledge is also crucial.
+Once you know which modules of the system are most important from a business perspective, you can plan your refactoring process better.

+Personally, **I like to start with the smallest and least important modules**.
+That way, you can get the hang of the system and the style of its code by working with the least essential parts of it.
+The probability of breaking the entire system and having to revert entirely to the old codebase shrinks.
 ### Techniques for Refactoring PHP Code

 Several techniques can be applied to refactor PHP code.
 Some of the most common methods include: